Twocoolguy/Dragons/README.md

 Run "Run.bat" to play the game. - executes "python main.py" Run "Fix Old Config"  to fix your old config.
 Before running this make sure you put the configs location in the config_loc.txt file.
 Putting "inthisfolder" will not work.
-That is just for if you do not have a config already and it uses the config in the folder. - executres "python oldfix.py"
+That is just for if you do not have a config already and it uses the config in the folder. - executes "python oldfix.py"
+Run "Check Config Syntax" to check the config folder for correct syntax. - executes "python syntax.py"